-Etching is the white spots you find on marble surfaces, which are hard to get rid of, and are very unpleasant.
+Etching is the white/light dull spots you can find on marble surfaces, which are hard to get rid of and are very unpleasant.
 Such spots may caused by acidic or alkaline liquids left on the surfaces.
 By the other words it’s a chemical burns.
 Those spots can be in different shapes like in shape of spill, spray pattern (caused by spraying wrong cleaner), drops or glass-rings.
 They can be deep or not deep.

 Etching may change the texture of marble surface to dull, non-uniform appearance.
-In some cases when marble contacting with strong, like industrial acidic chemicals, the marble can be burned and melted to rough surface and destroyed to sand-like particles.
+In some cases when marble contacting with strong, like industrial acidic chemicals, the marble can be burned and melted to rough surface and even destroyed to sand-like particles.

 Some liquids will only etch your marble while other will do the both etch and stain.
-In such case if your marble has both etches and stains, for restoration you will need perform two different procedures, known as refinishing and poulticing.
+In such case if your marble has both etches and stains, for restoration you will need perform two different procedures, known as refinishing and applying poultice.